Luis Fernando Tena: América

+Guadalajara

 In 2019, Tena was appointed head coach of Guadalajara during a complicated period for the institution.
 He managed to lift the squad’s spirits and qualified the team for the Guardianes 2020 playoffs.
 However, after an inconsistent start in the following tournament, he was dismissed.

+Guatemala

-In December 2021, he became the manager of the Guatemala national team.
+On 9 December 2021, he became the manager of the Guatemala national team.